jonarmtdh/jonarmtdh.github.io/Subsystem-overview.md

 The first element in a subsystem are the styling tokens.
 Pulse doesn't try to prescribe as much as it does provide guard rails.
 Pulse is a global system and should be able to be used to design consumer, provider/clinical and enterprise grade (client) experiences.
 Spacing, typescale, and grid/layout can be modified to suit a given experience.

+Matching the adoption pattern, subsystems start with the basic, atomic levels and move up to an entire environment for design and development that is Pulse-first where a developer doesn't have to re-invent universal/global components such as buttons, form elements, or other UI controls.

+* Typography - Using brand typeface/font-family(ies) wherever appropriate
+* Typescale - Using UI Light theme typescale patterns (t-shirt sizing: Headings XL, L, M; Body Default, small, Input default, Button default, etc.)
+* Color - using appropriate hex, rgb, hsl/hsb values; Better adoption would be to use the Pulse color tokens which reference Primary, Secondary, Neutral and Status color tokens.

 Most products as of this writing (Monday, September 26, 2022) are either at a Toe Dipper or Starter level.
 The product screens may be designed using Pulse, but the codebase is hard coded or doesn't reference design tokens.
 There are a few products that are further along in design and development and they include Healthiest You, the Acme Health subsystem and most recently, the OneApp project.

+## Current examples

 ### Healthiest You